shaythorn97/bnkchip8/README.md

 `git clone https://github.com/shaythorn97/bnkchip8.git`

-Next you will need to run this command in order to generate the Ninja build files:
+Next you will need to cd into the folder you just cloned and run this command in order to generate the Ninja build files:

 `cmake -B build -G Ninja`